Boavizta/BoAmps/README.md

 ### Global structure : organization between the various json files

-The report_schema.json is the main file and it makes reference to few sub schemas : algorithm_schema.json, dataset_schema.json, maeasure_schema.json & hardware_schema.json.
+The report_schema.json is the main file and it makes reference to few sub schemas : algorithm_schema.json, dataset_schema.json, measure_schema.json & hardware_schema.json.

 Here is a diagram of the sections of the report and the links with the file names :

 ![image](datamodel_diagram.png)
 It might seem like a lot of information to fill in, but the only mandatory parts are in bold with the asterisk.
-Inside these main parts, there are a lot of optionnal parameters to adapt to a wide variety of configurations.
+Inside these main parts, there are a lot of optional parameters to adapt to a wide variety of configurations.

 ### Guidelines to create valuable report

-The datamodel is complex and allows to describe a lot of different configurations : for example, you can provide provide the description of as many dataset or hardware components that you want.
-However, it is important to bear in mind that the more precise the report, the more usefull the information will be.
+The datamodel is complex and allows to describe a lot of different configurations: for example, you can provide the description of as many datasets or hardware components as you want.
+However, it is important to bear in mind that the more precise the report, the more useful the information will be.
 For example, if you simply say that you performed 10000 inferences on different images of various sizes, using a supervised algorithm, that you were on the cloud and that you consumed x kWh, this will not allow you to deduce much information about the cost of an inference on a specific piece of data on a specific hardware.
 It is better to produce reports on a finer scale: I've run this recognition algorithm, I've measured the power consumption of the cpu and gpu of this model, I have made an inference about an image of this certain size...

 Read the schema carefully: some attributes are enumerations with detailed possible values, others are free fields.
 When this is the case, please describe things in a unique and unambiguous way to facilitate processing.
 We ask you to use the [camel_case](https://en.wikipedia.org/wiki/Camel_case) notation (e.g don't write "Random forest" or "Random_forest" but "randomForest" instead).